 How we work

-The Good Food Finance Network will operate through five main layers of engagement:
+The Good Food Finance Network operates through five main layers of engagement:

-- Co-Chairs—high-level leaders representing the public, private, and multilateral sectors, and helping to convene the Leaders Group, identify critical sectoral challenges, and set direction for mission implementation.
+- Co-Chairs — high-level leaders representing the public, private, and multilateral sectors, helping to convene the Leaders Group, identify critical sectoral challenges, and set the direction for mission implementation.
+The GFFN is currently co-chaired by Wiebe Draijer (CEO, Rabobank) and Rebeca Grynspan (Secretary General, UNCTAD).